Mike Compton (American football): Professional career

 In 2001, Compton joined the New England Patriots squad.
 In his three seasons with the Patriots, Compton earned two Super Bowl rings.
 In 2004, Compton ended his career with the Jacksonville Jaguars.

 Coaching career

 Compton was an assistant coach at Tazewell High School in Tazewell, Virginia during the 2006 and 2007 seasons.
 In 2008, he was named head football coach at Patrick Henry High School in Glade Spring, Virginia.

-In 2011, Compton began his collegiate football coaching career as offensive line coach for Bluefield College.
+In 2011, Compton began his college football coaching career as offensive line coach for Bluefield College.
+In 2013, he was the offensive line coach at Fairmont State University.
+In 2015, Compton was the offensive line coach at Concord University.

-In 2013, Compton was the offensive line coach at Fairmont State.
+In 2016, Compton was hire as the offensive line coach at University of Virginia's College at Wise.